-The Altra Paradigm 4 was developed to be a superior cushioned shoe with as much support as possible for standing long periods of time.
-Altra upgraded to the EGO midsole which feels very soft throughout the whole foot.
+The Altra Paradigm 6 was developed to be a superior cushioned shoe with as much support as possible for standing long periods of time.
+Altra upgraded to the EGO midsole, which feels very soft throughout the whole foot.
 This midsole also gives you extra bounce and responsiveness during those long days.

-The toe box on these shoes is also made to provide more room and allow your toes to stretch out naturally, making your feet more comfortable in these shoes for long periods of time.
+The toe box on these shoes is also made to provide more room and allow your toes to splay out naturally, making your feet more comfortable over long periods of time.
 More toe stability improves control and minimizes strain on the legs while standing.

 - Extra cushion for improved comfort

 - Roomy toe box